dataspecer/ds-wdoi/source/preprocessing/README.md

 2. The set is then passes to a second phase which extracts the classes and properties into two files.
 3. The extracted classes and properties are then transformed into objects that will serve as input to the server.
 4. Upon the transformed classes it does semantic modification of the classes and properties.
+5. Precomputation of property recommendations
-5. Load labels, aliases and description into a search service (Elastic search right now).
+6. Load labels, aliases and description into a search service (Elastic search right now).

 > Note:
 > 1. Types of the properties are not checked, since wikidata does not allow to entry value that do not match the type.
 Such as: placing a property into subclass of statement.